In this post, you’ll discover how to create a DIY debt management plan to finally start getting out of debt in 2024.

 Alternatively, you can use a physical budget planner to write out all of your expenses and income.
 Once you’ve created a budget, remember to review it regularly.

-Thankfully, there is an abundance of ways to make extra money online, including starting a side hustle.
+Thankfully, there are an abundance of ways to make extra money online, including starting a side hustle.

 Here are a few things to consider: